 We don’t need Lipscomb to see who is actually behind these lawsuits.
 It is becoming apparent (at least in my observation) that the entity behind Carl Crowell’s RIGHTSENFORCEMENT organization is none other than the MOTION PICTURE ASSOCIATION OF AMERICA (MPAA) and their lobbyists.

 I laugh at myself whenever I say this out loud because the idea that such an apparent ‘legitimate’ organization would engage in such banal legal tactics to monetize their copyrights to compensate for having made failed movies (“floppers”) in the theaters makes me just shake my head in disgust.
-Then, having learned over the last two years that the same organization is affiliated with OR HAS DIRECTED the pornography lawsuits across the US since 2012 just makes me cringe.
+Then, having learned over the last two years that the same organization is affiliated with OR HAS DIRECTED the adult film lawsuits across the US since 2012 just makes me cringe.
 “It is just too horrible.”

 Why I believe the MPAA/RIAA are behind the movie lawsuits.